AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/determining-software-requirements.md

 conda activate openscpca-{module_name}
 ```

-You may also need to rerun the `conda-lock install` command if the `conda-lock.yml` file has been updated.
+If the `conda-lock.yml` file has been updated since the last time you worked with the repository, you should rerun the `conda-lock install` command to update your environment to the latest version.

 If a `conda-lock.yml` file is not present, you can create an environment from the `environment.yml` file by running the following commands: